 - Veteran’s Day

-- Day after Thanksgiving
+- The day after Thanksgiving

-- Christmas Eve (possibly a half day)
+- Christmas Eve (possibly a half-day)

-- New Year’s Eve (possibly a half day)
+- New Year’s Eve (possibly a half-day)

 If you own a restaurant or fitness studio or retail store, you might want to stay open on holidays to get more patrons.
 What should you do then?
 Probably be closed at least on the six national holidays mentioned above to give your employees a break.